tomsch420/phd-thesis/chapters/probabilistic_models.typ

 A PC recursively encodes a joint probability distribution in a directed acyclic graph.
 In contrast to PGMs, the computational graph of a PC is not only a statement about conditional independence, but also a detailed description of the exact calculations that make up the PDF.

 The smallest computational graph consists of only one node.
 Hence, this node represents the entire distribution.
-This distribution unit, also refereed to as input unit, can be multivariate.
+This distribution unit, also referred to as input unit, can be multivariate.
 However it is very common to have univariate input units.
 There are only very few tractable, multivariate distributions that cannot be described by the PC framework and hence offer an alternative to univariate input distributions.
 One notable choice here is the multivariate Gaussian (normal) distribution.
 Common examples for input units are uniform (example in @fig:uniform_pdf), Gaussian (example in @fig:gaussian_pdf) or Multinomial (example in @tab:combinatoric_explosion) distributions.
 // TODO introduce definition of multinomial distribution?
 Input distributions are the leaves of the computational graph.